cjsmeele/CNSParser/README.md

 #### Tables

-We believe the data model should not have anything to do with the representation.
-Therefore table attributes are not supported by the parser and will generate a warning when warnings are turned on.
+We believe the data model should not have anything to do with the presentation in the user interface.
+Therefore table attributes are not supported by the parse.

 Another reason for this decision is the fact that our [primary interface implementation](https://github.com/csmeele/HADDOCK-WebUI) does not